Welcome, guest !

 Doctor Jason Hill, the representative of Minnesota University concurs with this assessment.
 He considers that the first generation biofuel fell short of heightened expectations, and the growing of agricultural crops as a means to process them into biofuel seems rather senseless.

-Link to this news: American researchers cast doubt on prospectivity of the first generation biofuel
+Related Offers - American researchers cast doubt on prospectivity of the first generation biofuel